 Born in Järvenpää, Finland 1969 I Lives and works in Helsinki

-Baumgartner’s works are found in Finland’s leading museums, including the Kiasma Museum of Contemporary Art, the Amos Anderson Art Museum and Helsinki Art Museum.
+Baumgartner’s works are found in Finland’s leading museums, including the Kiasma Museum of Contemporary Art, the Amos Anderson Art Museum, and the Helsinki Art Museum.
 He has won awards including the William Thuring Prize in 2011.
-He completed a PhD in Fine Arts in 2015 and serves as a lecturer in drawing and perception at the Academy of Fine Arts Helsinki.
+He completed a Ph.D. in Fine Arts in 2015 and serves as a lecturer in drawing and perception at the Academy of Fine Arts in Helsinki.